bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     dW(t)dW(t) = dt \tag{2.26}

-To describe the accumulation of quadratic variation one unit per time.
+To describe the accumulation of quadratic variation at one unit per time.
 However, this should not be interpreted to be true for each infinitesimally small increment.
-Recall each increment of W(t) is normally distributed, so the LHS of Equation 2.26 is actually distributed as the square of a normal distribution.
+Recall each increment of :math:`W(t)` is normally distributed, so the LHS of Equation 2.26 is actually distributed as the square of a normal distribution.
 We only get the result of Theorem 1 when we sum a large number of them (see [1] for more details).